 When layering peeling off a layer must lead to a great look too

-Pro tip: Be aware that like many pastels and red, pink can make you look heavier than you really are.
+Stylist’s tip: Be aware that like many pastels and red, pink can make you look heavier than you really are.
 Thus, create vertical lines when styling this shade to offset the effect.

 Do you like this color?
 Or do you think it is for young women and little girls?
-Do you wear it despite pink gives the illusion of more weight?
+Do you wear it despite it gives the illusion of more weight?
 You can find more about how to not look old in pastels in this guide.

 Get the support to dress your best in midlife.
 Get a subscription to High Latitude Style.
 You know, when I can do it, you can do it too.

 © 2013-2020 Nicole Mölders | All rights reserved